 Allouez is a tiny town located in the state of Michigan.
 With a population of 0 people and just one neighborhood, Allouez is the 662nd largest community in Michigan.
-Much of the housing stock in Allouez was built prior to World War II, making it one of the older and more historic towns in the country.
+Allouez has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Overall, Allouez’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.